cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This is an important consideration for combat in Space.
 Every space vessel has a signature strength, representing it´s emmision of energy over a multispectral field.
-It´s the emmision of heat, gravimetric waves and other electromagnetic radiation.
+It´s the emmision of heat, gravimetric waves, and other electromagnetic radiation.
 The more of these emmisions take place the bigger is the signature of the vessel, meassured in the Signature Rating (SiR).
 This is what scanners try to detect and is